The Tax Cuts and Jobs Act (H.R. 1) of 2017

 - The TCJA amended Section 168 to eliminate any reference to QLI, QRI, and QRIP.
 As of 1/1/2018 these categories of qualified property no longer exist, but instead are gathered in under the broad umbrella of QIP.

 - Congress intended to assign QIP property placed-in-service post-12/31/2017 to a 15-year SL recovery period.
 Section 168(e)(3)(E) is the subparagraph that lists assets eligible for a 15-year class life.
-However, in a drafting error, this “new” QIP was never actually included in that subparagraph.
+In a drafting error, this “new” QIP was never actually included in that subparagraph.

 Section 179 Expensing